bitmax-exchange/api-doc/bitmax-api-doc-v1.2.md

       "recentTradeMaxCount": 20,           // max number of recent trades to
                                            // be included in the first market
                                            // trades message

+      "skipSummary":  false,  // optional, set to true if you don't want to
+                              // receive summary messages

+      "skipBars":     false   // optional, set to true if you don't want to
+                              // receive bar messages

     }